Configuring Sensors in Your Channel Specification

 -

-Select the Sensor Class that will be used to take the physical measurement.
-The Physical, Electrical, and Scaling options that appear are specific to the selected sensor.

-Record any sensor information or lab instructions in the Sensor Properties field .
+If applicable, record any sensor information or test procedures in the Sensor Properties field.
 To edit the Sensor Properties field, complete the following steps:

 The information will populate the Sensor Properties field of the channel configuration.